Kyi1914/SQL/README.md

 > - BETWEEN __ AND __

 > [!NOTE]
 > Use Logical Operators in WHERE clause together with the creteria.
-> example in WHERE statement >> WHERE name='Apple' AND age = 30;
+> example in WHERE statement >>
+>   - WHERE name='Apple' AND age = 30;
-> example in WHERE statement >> WHERE age BETWEEN 20 AND 30;
+>   - WHERE age BETWEEN 20 AND 30;
 > syntax  >> ```WHERE creteria_A logical_operators creteria_B```

 ```ruby